evegard/grid-place-cell-nav/README.md

 The code has been verified to run on Ubuntu 20.04.4 LTS.

 - Install dependencies:
-  - `sudo apt install build-essential gnuplot libboost-dev python-pil.imagetk`
+  - `sudo apt install build-essential inkscape gnuplot libboost-dev python-pil.imagetk`
 - Build the simulation program (`ratnav`):
   - `make`
 - Create a FIFO pipe that will be used to connect the simulator to the visualization UI: